 Aside from the retro-inspired design, the Ortholite sockliner is also another notable feature of the sneaker as it makes a comfortable internal environment once the wearer steps on the Adidas I-5923 shoes.

-Sixty-five years and counting, and this legendary German sneaker-producing brand continues to keep their patrons up to their toes with the re-release of their Adidas Originals classics and the introduction of their recently developed creations.
+Sixty-five years and counting, and this German sneaker-producing brand continues to keep its patrons up to their toes with the re-release of their Adidas Originals classics and the introduction of their recently developed creations.
 Among their new releases is the low-top Adidas I-5923.

 This lifestyle sneaker was first seen in November 2016.
 Introduced as the Iniki, it flaunted an upper that resembled the Adidas Gazelle.
 The addition of a heel-to-toe Boost midsole, though, gave its old-school silhouette a contemporary vibe.
 It also supplied comfort not seen on most classic models.

 The Adidas Originals Iniki was released on the market in January 2017.
 However, in November of the same year, the brand announced updating its name to I-5923.
 The new name was drawn from an archived 70s runner called the Mercury with a shelf number F-5923.
 Rumors, though, stated that the brand was forced to drop its original name due to a lawsuit filed against them.

 The modification of the name, apparently, resulted in the “Iniki” wordmark being replaced with the “I-5923” callout.
 Other than that slight alteration, its silhouette remains unchanged.
 And just like its first edition, the Adidas I-5923 shoe keeps its fans happy with its retro styling, it's responsive cushioning, not to mention its myriad of colorways.